-As Lauren DeBello, interior designer and founder of Lauren DeBello Interior, tells Hunker, "If you're trying to make your kitchen look more expensive, update your hardware."
-She adds that hardware is like the jewelry of the kitchen, noting that if you "accessorize well, you can take a simple outfit to the next level.
-It's the same in your home."
+As Lauren DeBello, interior designer and founder of Lauren DeBello Interiors, tells Hunker, "If you're trying to make your kitchen look more expensive, update your hardware."
+She adds that hardware is like the jewelry of the kitchen, noting that if you "accessorize well, you can take a simple outfit to the next level ... it's the same in your home."

 Yoselin Castro, senior interior designer at Mackenzie Collier Interiors, shares a similar sentiment.
 "Updating cabinet hardware is one of the easiest ways to elevate a kitchen space," she tells Hunker.
-And while there are a myriad styles to choose from, matte black and brass finishes are ideal for adding a sophisticated feel, says Castro.
+And while there are myriad styles from which to choose, matte black and brass finishes are ideal for adding a sophisticated feel, says Castro.

 4. Stow away small appliances.